Pomona Woman In Custody After Pursuit, Standoff With Child In Vehicle

-A 9-year-old child, who was in the car during the entire ordeal, came out of the vehicle first after deputies with the Los Angeles County Sheriff’s Department deployed a tear gas canister into the car.READ MORE: Drivers Beware: Storm Bringing Heavy Snow To Mountain Passes
+A 9-year-old child, who was in the car during the entire ordeal, came out of the vehicle first after deputies with the Los Angeles County Sheriff’s Department deployed a tear gas canister into the car.READ MORE: 17-Year-Old Booked On Suspicion Of Vehicular Manslaughter In West LA Crash That Killed Monique Munoz

+“We had no knowledge that a child was in the car,” said Special Enforcement Bureau Deputy Darell Edwards.
+The father of three told reporters he wanted to `physically take care of her, let her know it was OK.

+The 9-year-old girl was crying and “she asked for water,” Edwards said.

 Sheriff’s deputies thought they had enough confirmation that only the suspect was in the car.
 The windows were tinted and towards the end the suspect was blocking the windows with sunshades and even a laundry basket.
 An ambulance is coming to tend to the child.